moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/hardhat.md

 touch deploy.js
 ```

-Next, you need to write your deployment script which can be done using `ethers`.
+Next, you need to write your deployment script, which can be done using `ethers`.
 Because you'll be running it with Hardhat, you don't need to import any libraries.

 To get started, take the following steps: